-The scope of the assessment presented in this CCP covers observed and projected climate change impacts in mountains, present, emerging and future key risks and observed adaptation responses, leading to an exploration of the adaptation solution space and climate-resilient development (pathways) in mountains.
-Section 5.2 presents observed impacts and adaptation responses by synthesizing information on mountains in the sectorial and regional chapters of WGII AR6, additional supporting evidence found in the literature, a Detection and Attribution assessment (SMCCP5.2) and a reanalysis of the mountain literature collected and synthesised in the Global Adaptation Mapping Initiative (GAMI) (SMCCP5.3).
-Section 5.3 presents an assessment of future key risks in mountains drawing from the regional and sectorial chapters and a key risks assessment for this CCP (SMCCP5.4).
+The scope of the assessment presented in this CCP covers observed and projected climate change impacts in mountains, present, emerging and future key risks and observed adaptation responses, leading to an exploration of the adaptation solution space and climate resilient development (pathways) in mountains.
+Section 5.2 presents observed impacts and adaptation responses by synthesising information on mountains in the sectoral and regional chapters of WGII AR6, additional supporting evidence found in the literature, a detection and attribution assessment (SMCCP5.2) and a reanalysis of the mountain literature collected and synthesised in the Global Adaptation Mapping Initiative (GAMI) (SMCCP5.3).
+Section 5.3 presents an assessment of future key risks in mountains drawing from the regional and sectorial chapters and a key risks assessment carried out for this CCP (SMCCP5.4).
 Section 5.4 explores the solution space for future adaptation opportunities and constraints as well as climate resilient development in mountains.
-This CCP concludes with key assessment limitations and knowledge gaps and prospects to address these gaps in Section 5.5.
+This CCP concludes with key assessment limitations and knowledge gaps and prospects for addressing these gaps in Section 5.5.